jak3/bof-lecture/main.md

 <div style="padding-top: 150px"/>
 .right-column[
-In order to jump to the suitable code, attackers could corrupt the normal program flow by overwrite or mangle:
+In order to jump to the suitable code, attackers could corrupt the normal program flow by overwriting or mangling:

 - Activation records
 - Function Pointers